Minutes of Stuart

 CALENDAR

-The following calendar for 2010 was unanimously approved: Spring Road and Park Cleanup April 17; Boat Parade July 4th; Annual Picnic Sept.
-21; Fall Road and Park Cleanup October 23; and Sandhill Crane Count Oct.
+The following calendar was unanimously approved: Spring Road and Park Cleanup April 27; Boat Parade July 4th; Annual Picnic Sept.
+17; Fall Road and Park Cleanup October 19; and Sandhill Crane Count Oct.
 30.

 ELECTIONS

 According to our bylaws, the terms of President, Vice President and one Director at Large expires in even-numbered years.
-Nominations were taken and the following were re-elected: Roger Graves, President; Fred Kay, Vice President; and Jo Bonato, Director At-Large.
-Their terms expire in 2012.
+Nominations were taken and the following were re-elected: Roger Graves, President; Brendon McCarthy, Vice President; and Joe Bonato, Director At-Large.
+Their terms expire in 2014.

 www.StuartLakeMichigan.com